eiimie/lessAIplease/README.md

 You can turn either setting (general AI removal, or post-2022 removal) off at any time in the extension's popup.
 This is useful for anybody who might not always want/need to filter out AI results, or who want to toggle between different search strategies.

 <h2>Installation</h2>
 This extension is not finished and therefore is not currently available to install via Chrome Web Store.
 At the moment, you can only manually install it.
 However, manually installing extensions are totally easy-peasy!
-To install _LAIP!_, all you have to do is... <br><br>
+To install <i>LAIP!</i>, all you have to do is... <br><br>
 1. <b>Download</b> a ZIP of this repository and <b>extract it</b> into a folder in your documents.
 It doesn't really matter precisely where - as long as you can access it!

 <br><br>